ncatlab/nlab-content/pages/11072.md

 ## Categorical semantics

 Everyone agrees that ! should be a comonad (and ? should be a monad), but there are different ways to proceed from there.
 The goal is to capture the syntactic rules allowing assumptions of the form $!A$ to be duplicated and discarded.

+### Intuitionistic case

-The original definition from [Seely](#Seely89) was:
+The original definition from [Seely](#Seely89), adapted to the intuitionistic case and modernized, is:

 +-- {: .num_defn}
 ###### Definition
-Let $C$ be an $\ast$-[[star-autonomous category|autonomous]] category with [[cartesian products]].
-A Seely !-modality on $C$ is a comonad that is a [[strong monoidal functor]] from the [[cartesian monoidal category|cartesian monoidal structure]] to the $\ast$-autonomous monoidal structure, i.e. we have $!(A\times B)\cong !A \otimes !B$ and $!1\cong I$ coherently.
+Let $C$ be an [[symmetric monoidal category]] with [[cartesian products]].
+A **Seely comonad** on $C$ is a comonad that is a [[strong monoidal functor]] from the [[cartesian monoidal category|cartesian monoidal structure]] to the symmetric monoidal structure, i.e. we have $!(A\times B)\cong !A \otimes !B$ and $!1\cong I$ coherently.
 (There is also an additional [[coherence]] [[axiom]] that should be imposed; see [Mellies, section 7.3](#Mellies09).)
 =--

 (Note that in linear logic, the cartesian monoidal structure $\times$ is sometimes denoted by $\&$.)
-This implies that the [[Kleisli category of a comonad|Kleisli category]] of ! is a [[cartesian closed category]], which is a categorical version of the translation of intuitionistic logic into linear logic.
+This implies that the [[Kleisli category of a comonad|Kleisli category]] of ! (i.e.\ the category of cofree !-coalgebras) is cartesian monoidal.
+If $C$ is *closed* symmetric monoidal then the Kleisli category of a [[cartesian closed category]], which is a categorical version of the translation of intuitionistic logic into linear logic.

-Of course, the above definition depends on the existence of the cartesian product, and relies on the self-duality of an $\ast$-autonomous category to derive the rules for ? from the rules for !.
+Of course, the above definition depends on the existence of the cartesian product.
 A different definition that doesn't require the existence of $\times$ was given by [Benton, Bierman, de Paiva, and Hyland](#BBPH92):

 +-- {: .num_defn}
 ###### Definition
-Let $C$ be a [[closed symmetric monoidal category]]; a !-modality on $C$ is a [[lax monoidal functor|lax monoidal]] comonad such that every !-coalgebra naturally carries the structure of a [[comonoid object]] in the category of coalgebras, such that coalgebra maps are comonoid maps.
+Let $C$ be a [[symmetric monoidal category]]; a **linear exponential comonad** on $C$ is a [[lax monoidal functor|lax monoidal]] comonad such that every cofree !-coalgebra naturally carries the structure of a [[comonoid object]] in the category of coalgebras (i.e. the cofree-coalgebra functor lifts to the category of comonoids in the category of coalgebras).
 =--

-This definition implies that the category of all !-coalgebras (not just the free ones, i.e. its Kleisli category) is cartesian closed.
+It follows automatically that all !-coalgebras are comonoids, and therefore that the category of all !-coalgebras (not just the cofree ones) is cartesian monoidal.
 Note that for a comonad on a [[poset]], every coalgebra is free; thus the world of pure propositional "logic" doesn't tell us whether to consider the Kleisli category or the Eilenberg-Moore category for the translation.

-A more even-handed approach is the following (see [Mellies](#Mellies09)):
+A more even-handed approach is the following (see [Benton](#Benton95) and [Mellies](#Mellies09)), based on the observation that both Kleisli and Eilenberg-Moore categories are instances of adjunctions.

 +-- {: .num_defn}
 ###### Definition
-A *linear-nonlinear adjunction* is a [[monoidal adjunction]] $F : M \rightleftarrows L : G$ in which $L$ is symmetric monoidal and $M$ is cartesian monoidal.
+A **linear-nonlinear adjunction** is a [[monoidal adjunction]] $F : M \rightleftarrows L : G$ in which $L$ is symmetric monoidal and $M$ is cartesian monoidal.
 The induced !-modality is the comonad $F G$ on $L$.
 =--

 This includes both of the previous definitions where $M$ is taken respectively to be the Kleisli category or the Eilenberg-Moore category of !.
+Conversely, in any linear-nonlinear adjunction the induced comonad $F G$ can be shown to be a linear exponential comonad.
+Moreover, if $!$ is a linear exponential comonad on a symmetric monoidal category $C$ with finite products, then the cofree !-coalgebra functor is a right adjoint and hence preserves cartesian products; but the cartesian products of coalgebras are the tensor product in $C$, so we have $!(A\times B) \cong !A \otimes !B$, the Seely condition.

+### Classical case

-On the other hand, the last two definitions are given only for "intuitionistic" linear logic, though in the $\ast$-autonomous case one could derive a ? from the ! by de Morgan duality.
-A definition not requiring the de Morgan duality and describing ! and ? together was given by [Blute, Cockett, and Seely](#BCS96):
+For "classical" linear logic, we want $C$ to be not just (closed) symmetric monoidal but $\ast$-[[star-autonomous category|autonomous]].
+If an $\ast$-autonomous category has a linear exponential comonad $!$ one can derive a ? from the ! by de Morgan duality, $?A = (!(A^*))^*$.
+The resulting relationship between ! and ? was axiomatized in a way not requiring the de Morgan duality by [Blute, Cockett, and Seely](#BCS96):

 +-- {: .num_defn}
 ###### Definition